kcleal/sortedintersect/README.md

 Overview
 --------

-Common usage is to check if a point or interval overlaps a reference set:
+Check if a point or interval overlaps a reference interval set:

 ```python
 from sortedintersect import IntervalSet